RahulRewale/computer-vision/projects/object-detection/README.md

 <br/>

 #### yolov1: <br/>
 Contains yolov1 implementation from scratch.
 The implementation is *almost* complete.
-It seems that there may be some bug(s) because of which output is not that accurate.
+It seems that there may be some bug(s) because of which training cost stops decreasing after some time.